pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable controls whether to enable the General Plan Cache feature.

+### tidb_enable_gogc_tuner <span class="version-mark">New in v6.4.0</span>

+- Scope: GLOBAL
+- Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
+- Type: Boolean
+- Default value: `ON`
+- This variable controls whether to enable GOGC Tuner.

 ### tidb_enable_historical_stats

 - Scope: GLOBAL